bigaidream/subsets_ml_cookbook/dl/lua/lua_supervised.md

 I still love Python, but it's really painful to debug in Theano.
 I will probably rewrite my Python code used in http://arxiv.org/abs/1601.00917 using Torch/Lua.
 Also there are some good reinforcement learning libraries written in Torch/Lua.

-I prefer Eclipse for Lua/Torch.
-It seems that for Eclipse to debug Luajit data correctly, we have to use `require 'debugger.plugins.ffi'`.
+~~I prefer Eclipse for Lua/Torch.
+It seems that for Eclipse to debug Luajit data correctly, we have to use `require 'debugger.plugins.ffi'`.~~

+> '2016-03-12', it turns out that Intellij IDEA is better.
+For Lua code with Torch, Eclipse sometimes cannot set breakpoints successfully.
+My current best practice is to write code in Intellij IDEA and use [fblualib-debugger](https://github.com/facebook/fblualib/tree/master/fblualib) to debug.

 This note is based on: https://github.com/torch/tutorials/tree/master/2_supervised

 ## Data

  > http://code.madbits.com/wiki/doku.php?id=tutorial_supervised_1_data

+Global variables are used a lot in the tutorials.

 `slicing` operation tutorial can be found here: https://github.com/torch/tutorials/blob/master/2_supervised/A_slicing.lua